Nov 21, 2024

 Grade Petitioning

 A student who believes an error has been made in the assignment of a final grade must contact the faculty member to resolve the issue(s) no later than the last day of the next regular (fall or spring) semester.
 Failure to act within that time disqualifies the student from further pursuit of the matter.
 Should the student remain dissatisfied, they may appeal to the department head or program director (if applicable) and then to the dean of the college in which the course originates and the Academic Integrity Committee.
 The Dean, or designee, will inform the student and the Academic Integrity Committee of their findings in writing within ten (10) business days of receipt of the written appeal from the student.
 The Academic Integrity Committee shall be convened within 15 business days of receipt of the petition.
 The committee shall submit its recommendation to the Provost no later than 20 business days from the receipt of the petition.
 The student, faculty, and dean relevant to the case will be carbon copied on the email.
-The Provost will notify the student of the decision, ordinarily within seven (7) business days of receipt of the recommendation from the committee, as well as the faculty, dean relevant to the case, chair of Academic Integrity Committee, and Registrar.
+The Provost will notify the student of the decision, ordinarily within seven (7) business days of receipt of the recommendation from the committee, as well as the faculty, dean relevant to the case, chair of the Academic Integrity Committee, and Registrar.
 The decision of the provost is final.
 Grade petition forms are available from an advisor.

 Grade Reports